-On the 21st of November, Members of the Committee on Constitutional Affairs (AFCO) will be asked to improve internal rules of procedure applicable to the European Parliament.
-This revision contains provisions that would significantly enhance lobby transparency.
+On the 6th of December, Members of the Committee on Constitutional Affairs (AFCO) will be asked to improve internal rules of procedure applicable to the European Parliament.
+This revision contains a provision that will significantly enhance lobby transparency.

-Key to the proposed provisions is the obligation for rapporteurs, shadow rapporteurs and committee chairs to only meet with registered lobbyists and to publish those meetings on the Parliament’s website.
+Key to the proposal is the obligation for rapporteurs, shadow rapporteurs and committee chairs publish meetings with interest’s representatives on the Parliament’s website.
 Since these MEPs play a key role in the decision-making process, adopting this rule is vital in order to achieve a comprehensive record of lobbyists’ influence.
 Having called for such a legislative footprint as far back as 2015, the AFCO committee now has the chance to finally prove that the EU is willing to be transparent and accountable.
-Members must rise to the occasion and show citizens that their concerns matter.
+Though Transparency International EU regrets the removal of a mandatory provision that would make meetings with MEPs conditional upon prior registration in the EU lobby register.
+This was recently deemed incompatible with their “free mandate” by the Parliament’s own legal service, Members must nevertheless rise to the occasion and vote in favour in the current proposed amendment to show citizens that their concerns matter.

 Lobby meetings disclosed by the Commission allows journalists, civil society organisations and citizens to have a thorough understanding of which interests seek to exert influence on a given policy.
 Providing more information will breed more knowledge beyond the Brussels-based sphere, an indispensable stride towards participatory democracy in the EU.
 Achieving greater lobby transparency can only, in the long run, increase trust in Parliament and give citizens a greater say in the laws that affect them.